Report lost, stray or found dog

 Found or stray dogs are taken to kennels that Leeds City Council has contracts with where they will remain for 7 days.
 After 7 days the dog will become the responsibility of the kennel.
 For details of the kennels used by us see documents for details.

-If you have lost your dog please contact the kennels listed to check if we have taken it there.
-It might also be worth checking with any other local kennels, vets or the Dogs Trust in case someone has taken it there.
+If you have lost your dog please contact the kennels listed in the documents section to check if we have taken it there.
+It might also be worth checking with any other local kennels, vets or the Dogs Trust in case somebody has taken it there.

-If you have lost your dog, you may also want to check the register we have for dead animals to see if we have picked up your pet.
-The register provides details of dead cats and dogs.
+If you have lost your dog, you may also want to check the register we have for dead cats and dogs to see if we have picked up your pet.
 It's updated on a regular basis and can be accessed from the documents section.

 Please call us to report a dangerous dog on 0113 2224406 8am – 6pm, after 6pm if the dog presents immediate threat to the public or is on a public road call 999 otherwise report it on 101.